andrewt110216/inbox-wizard/README.md

 Over the course of a year, that's a **day and a half** back.
 That may not seem like much, but it was in use for more than 4 years, and was well worth it to me.
-I mostly did this for fun on my own time (I literally stayed in my room for about 30 hours straight, while my roommates were partying, with a textbook on Visual Basic that I rented from the Chicago Public Library).
+I mostly did this for fun on my own time (I literally stayed in my room for about 30 hours straight, with a textbook on Visual Basic that I rented from the Chicago Public Library, while my roommates were partying).
 I guess I should've known at that time that I was destined to be a software engineer rather than a financial advisor, but it would be a full 5 more years before I realized that...oh well!
 No regerts.

 If you take a look at the code, keep in mind that this was really my first large